History of Covington, Kentucky: Rebirth

 In 1994, Fidelity Investments established a 188 acre campus in Covington, constructing three office buildings on the campus, totaling approximately 780000 sqft and employing 2,000 employees.
 At the same time the Fidelity campus was underway, Wessels Construction built the IRS Gateway Center on Scott Boulevard, between Third and Fourth Streets, which would employ approximately 2,000 IRS employees when completed.

 In 1997, Rivercenter II was built next to Corporex's first downtown office tower, and during the same year, across Madison Avenue from the Rivercenter complex, a new garage was funded by the Commonwealth of Kentucky and built by Corporex.
 A year after the garage was finished, a 300-room Marriott hotel was built atop a portion of the garage.
 Two years later, on the remaining portion of the parking garage, eleven floors of office space was constructed, now known as Madison Place, and on top of this office space four floors of multimillion-dollar residential condominiums called Domaine de la Rive were built.

 In 1998, across the street from the Marriott hotel, the Commonwealth of Kentucky contributed $30.5 million to build the Northern Kentucky Convention Center.
 In 2001, a block away from the convention center, Wessels Construction would add a 110000 sqft expansion of the Gateway Center on Madison Avenue and Third Street.
 Another block away, Towne Properties would build Roebling Row Apartments, an 86-unit luxury apartment building with architectural features compatible with nearby structures in the surrounding historic Licking Riverside neighborhood.

 Meanwhile, a housing boom was taking place in the southern part of the city.
 Among new subdivisions built in South Covington in the 1990s were Ridgeport (275 homes), Clover Meadow (88 homes), and Heathermoor (100 upscale homes).

-The 21st century
+21st century

 Covington has continued its struggle to rebound into the 21st century.
 The redevelopment along the riverfront in the 1980s and 1990s slowly moved southward into the downtown area.
 A few existing structures were rehabilitated and new businesses located there, but by December 2011, nearly one third of the commercial spaces still remained vacant.